All Episodes

 The problem is that they're saying you must take this death jab in order to keep your job, in order to get a license, in order to travel, in order to go to school.

-So that's the first thing to decide is that you will win.
+So that's the first thing to decide, is that you will win.

-This is a strategy and a tactic, all right.
+This is a strategy and a tactic, all right?

 You will win.

-So, knowing that you can be calm about this, and you can also understand something.
+So knowing that, you can be calm about this, and you can also understand something.

 So that's your very first strategic thing.

-Get that thought in your head that there's no way they can defeat you.
+Get that thought in your head that there's no way they can defeat you because in order for a defeat to occur, it must occur with your acknowledgement.

 So if they were to defeat you, then you would have to take the jab.

-So as long as you're not taking the jab, they can never ever ever defeat you.
+So as long as you're not taking the jab, they can never, ever, ever defeat you.

-Because you're gonna watch them do all of this and you're gonna call them on all of this shit and make them pay up in some form as it as it happens when you win.
+You will learn a great deal and you will become very, very, very much more powerful because you're going to watch them do all of this and you're going to call them on all of this shit and make them pay up in some form as it happens when you win, when they acknowledge that you win.

 So that's how this is going to end.